Why are 5 million acres of Ontario farmland insured under Production Insurance each year?

 When you enrol in Production Insurance for tobacco, you are guaranteed a level of production, based on your yield history and the level of coverage you choose.
 Claims are paid when an insured peril causes your yield to fall below your guaranteed production.

-On July 9, 2020, the governments of Canada and Ontario announced an enhancement to Production Insurance for eligible commodities in 2020 to help farmers manage challenges beyond their control.
+On July 9, 2020, the governments of Canada and Ontario announced an enhancement to Production Insurance for eligible commodities to help farmers manage challenges beyond their control.
 This coverage has been extended for the 2022 program year.

-Production Insurance customers who suffer production loss caused by on-farm labour shortages due to COVID-19 will be insured for the 2022 program year.
+Production Insurance customers who have production losses caused by on-farm labour disruptions due to COVID-19 are insured for the 2022 program year.
 For more information about this coverage, see the feature sheet

 Understanding Coverage: 2022 On-Farm Labour Disruptions Caused by COVID-19 and the

 addendum to the Contract of Insurance on the Publications page.